 Isabel Salas Vindas

-When not guiding, Isa has taught tropical biology courses for Duke University’s Talent Identification Program, Iowa State University’s International Fieldtrips in Biology, and California’s Cabrillo College, as well as the University of Costa Rica.
+When not guiding, Isa has taught tropical biology courses in Costa Rica for Duke University’s Talent Identification Program, Iowa State University’s International Fieldtrips in Biology, and California’s Cabrillo College, as well as the University of Costa Rica.